ham-dana/Sentiment_Analysis/README.md

 BERT (Bidirectional Encoder Representations from Transformers) is a deep learning model used for Natural Language Processing (NLP) tasks

 **5.Future enhancement :**

-• Dynamic Aspect Extraction which allows the model to identify implicit and unseen aspects more effectively
+• Dynamic Aspect Extraction which allows the model to identify implicit and unseen aspects more effectively.

 • Multilingual Analysis can also be added to make the system more versatile.

 • Live Review Analysis.